gnosis/ido-contracts/security-considerations.md

 ## Price considerations

+This section argues about some aspects of the security of the code, as for example rounding issues.
+References in square brackets can be found in the code as comments of the form `\\[*]`.

 ### branch [14]

 Claim: In the code, in branch [14], the clearing price p will be strictly between the